 During July 2004 a medium pressure UV disinfection system was installed at the Aquatic Centre.
-This has resulted in savings on chemicals, heating, maintenance and water costs.
-The UV system operates by reducing the level of chloramines (combined chlorine compounds) which are the cause of the unpleasant chlorine smells in pools.
+This has resulted in savings on chemical, heating, maintenance and water costs.
+The use of the UV system reduces the level of chloramines (combined chlorine compounds), which are the cause of the unpleasant chlorine smells in pools.
 Since the installation of the system the chlorine levels in the pool have decreased by 3 to 5 times to a level typically below 0.3 ppm.
 The water is also clearer and less milky, with bacterial levels dropping from low to nearly zero due to the water going through the UV system several times a day.
 Alterations were undertaken on the indoor facility in 2008 with the construction of year-round waterslides.

-Figure 1 Location of Todd Energy Aquatic Centre
+Figure 1 Location of the Aquatic Centre

-1.3 Resource consents
+1.3.
+Resource consents

-1.3.1 Water discharge permit
+1.3.1.
+Water discharge permit